 Talk with the couple before the wedding and get all the songs that they want for when it’s time to hit the dance floor.
 What would be worse than a celebration without any music?

 Depending on the size of the wedding guest list, the newlyweds will be racking up a ton of wedding gifts and cards.
 The best man and the maid of honor need to check on the gifts and gift envelopes to make sure they are all safe and sound.

 If you can, once all the gifts have been given, store them in a separate room to ensure the safety of the cherished gifts.

 Make Sure the Groom Eats and Drinks (Water)

 During the wedding reception, the groom is going to be running around, thanking his guests for attending and mingling with friends and family.
 It’s often difficult for the happy couple to find time to eat with so much going on and so much attention on them.

 Make sure the groom takes a second to eat some of the food that he paid for and ideally drink some water to stay hydrated.
 He’ll need the energy to make it to the end of the night, and no one wants the bride or groom to over drink and get sick on their wedding night.

-After the reception, make sure you set up transportation for the newlyweds.
+After the cake cutting and reception, make sure you set up transportation for the newlyweds.
 Know where they plan to go after they leave the venue.

 Try to set up a cab or limo to escort them to their destination, especially if they’ve been drinking.
 When their getaway car is ready, let them know so that they can say their goodbyes.